yukito-n/bpo_data_entry/README.md

 - Admin endpoints to create, edit, and deactivate users.
 - Project and batch creation with status tracking.
 - Operators can start and stop timers on batches to log their work time and item counts.
+- Managers can assign operators to batches and create work shifts.
+- A simple dashboard aggregates productivity metrics.
+- Validation errors can be logged against a batch and operator.

 ## Running the server